-We are referring to shapes as in circles, rectangles, triangles, squares, alphabetical shapes, such as "As" and "Aitches", etc.
+We are referring to shapes as in circles, rectangles, triangles, squares, alphabetic shapes, such as "A's", "Aitches", etc.

-Shape also refers to a two dimensional outline, whereas, form relates to a subject's three dimensional nature.
-Understand?
-Mmmmmmmmm?
+Shapes also refer to a two-dimensional outline, whereas, form relates to a subject's three-dimensional nature.

-With form we refer to the way light plays on the edges of surfaces in producing "form".
-If you can imagine in your mind the very first sunlight rays of morning or last rays of evening light, on the tops and sides of misty, rolling hills or dunes, or even the human torso.
+With form, we refer to the way light plays on the edges of surfaces.
+If you can imagine in your mind the very first sunlight rays of the morning or last rays of the evening light, on tops and sides of misty, rolling hills or dunes, or the human torso.

 The direct side-lighting effect characterises the "form" of these surfaces and their texture, softly and sensually as if creating abstracts and making their appearance differ from the usual way we view them.